 Boondocking..
 Rigs & Sites

 I have often wondered why we cannot go out and buy an off the shelf boondocking rig.
 Manufacturers don't seem to want to build one.
 I've tried.
-Gulfstream for example tell me their dealers would not be able to resell anything without a slide out , microwave and generator.
+One dealer for example told me they avoid special orders because would not be able to resell anything without a slide out , microwave and generator.

 If you have one of the standard 8 cu. ft. fridges, you probably

 don't want to throw it out, even though they have a really

 stupid design.
 They have a 6 watt heater running to prevent freezeup

 Feel the surface in the gap between the two doors.

 If it is warm, the 12 volt heater is consuming DC power from your house batteries.